 - conclusion of a viable logistics plan.

 - Construction: On successful completion of the project financing, construction of the remaining infrastructure at the mine will begin.
 This infrastructure includes the coal handling and processing plant (CHPP), water and electrical infrastructure, drainage, roads, workshops and offices.
 On completion of construction, the commissioning phase will start, including developing a box-cut in order to access the first coal seam.
-Construction and commissioning phases are expected to be completed in Q2 of 2020 on the basis of first drawdown under the project financing agreements occurring in the first quarter of 2018.

 - Transformation (employment and gender equity): In parallel with the project finance initiative, the Board has taken, and will continue to take, measures in order to transform the Group at all levels and maintain compliance with the terms of the Mining Right and Mining Charter.